Transgender history: Medieval Christian church

 Historian Caroline Walker Bynum has explored the idea of Jesus as an androgynous figure.
-In the 12th century, the idea of "mother Jesus" began showing up more and more in religious texts.
-In many Cistercian texts, Jesus is described as both the son of God, and the mother of all people.
+In the 12th century, the idea of "mother Jesus" began to appear more frequently in religious texts.
+In many Cistercian texts, Jesus is described as both the son of God and the mother of all people.
 He is ascribed traits like nurturing and affectionate, which were not used to describe men at the time, presenting Jesus as somewhere between distinctly male and distinctly female.

 Trans ideas continued to show up in religious writing throughout the Middle Ages.
-One story that bridged the gap between secular and religious ideas of transness is the fictional story of Blanchandin, which gives insight into attitudes towards transgender people in the Middle Ages.
-The fourteenth-century chanson de geste Tristan de Nanteuil details how Blanchandin was physically transformed from woman to man in order to father St. Gilles, being visited by an angel who gives him testicles and a penis.
-Rather than being portrayed as a transgression against the natural order of things, this transition is seen as a "radiant expression of God's will".
+One story that bridges the gap between secular and religious ideas of transness is the fictional tale of Blanchandin, which offers insight into attitudes towards transgender people in the Middle Ages.
+The fourteenth-century chanson de geste Tristan de Nanteuil recounts how Blanchandin was physically transformed from a woman to a man to father St. Gilles, after an angel appeared and gave him testicles and a penis.
+Rather than being portrayed as a transgression against the natural order, this transition is seen as a "radiant expression of God's will".
 Blanchandin was viewed as having a special relationship to God and to his mission on earth.

 Around the turn of the thirteenth century, the church's view of trans people began to change.
-The church developed a firmer stance on issues including non-normative gender expressions.
+The church developed a firmer stance on issues, including non-normative gender expressions.
 As tensions rose between Christianity and Judaism, so did the divide between who was a part of the church and who was not.
 Those who did not fit neatly into the gender binary did not fit into the church.
 Religious doctrine insisted that intersex people choose one sex organ or the other to perform sexual acts with, lest they be accused of engaging in sodomy.
 The Cathars, who erased all ideas of sex and gender from their belief system, were labeled as heretics.
 The church's reaction to the Cathars exemplified a greater trend within the medieval church, one that did not accept rejection of the gender binary.